AP NewsBreak: US plans to lift protections for gray wolves

 Fish and Wildlife Service officials disclosed to the AP last year that another scientific review of the animal's status had been launched.

-Shire declined to diclose the agency's rationale for its decision the species had recovered, but said members of the public would have a chance to comment before a final decision in coming months.
+Shire declined to disclose the agency's rationale for determining the species had recovered, but said members of the public would have a chance to comment before a final decision in coming months.

+"Recovery of the gray wolf under the Endangered Species Act is one of our nation's great conservation successes, with the wolf joining other cherished species, such as the bald eagle, that have been brought back from the brink," Shire later added in an emailed statement.

+Jamie Clark, a former director of the Fish and Wildlife Service now with the Defenders of Wildlife group, said endangered species protections were need to prevent "an all-out war on wolves" in states that would allow hunting.

 Flesher reported from Traverse City, Michigan.